alice-doc/alice-analysis-tutorial/building/build.md

 ```

-### Do not use the cache on alidock and CentOS 7
+### Do not use the cache on CentOS 7

-aliBuild will attempt to fetch the precompiled binaries automatically in an alidock environment or
+aliBuild will attempt to fetch the precompiled binaries automatically
 on CentOS 7: no need to specify extra options.

 If you want _not_ to use them for some reason, it is important you follow the [CentOS 7